tallamjr/tallamjr.github.io/docs/blog/2020/public-private-repos.md

   exclude: true
 ---

-# Public and Private Repo's on Github
+# Mirroring Public Repositories on Github, Privately

 __This post walks through the steps involved if you want to fork a public Github repository, privately.
 It will show how to have an open public repository and how to mirror it in a private